Change is underway in and around an abandoned architectural icon near Alexanderplatz in Berlin.

 From Offices to Intervention

-The Haus der Statistik opened in 1970 and originally housed the statistics and planning offices for the East German government.
-It remained in use by the unified government until 2008 when deteriorating building conditions required vacation of the premises.
-Since then, the 50000 square meter complex has sat empty, losing most of its glass windows and acquiring various artistic interventions, namely “STOP WARS” painted in red across the top levels of its eleven-storey facade.
-In 2015, it also attracted the attention of investors seeking to purchase the complex and later demolish it to make room for new development.
-Artists and activists also payed attention and planned.
+The Haus der Statistik opened its doors in 1970, originally housing the statistics and planning offices for the East German government.
+It remained in use by the unified government until 2008 when deteriorating building conditions required the premises to be vacated.
+Since then, the 50000 square meter complex has sat empty, losing most of its glass windows and acquiring various artistic interventions, namely “STOP WARS” emblazoned in red across the top levels of its eleven-storey facade.
+In 2015, the complex attracted the attention of investors seeking to purchase and and later demolish it to make room for new development.
+Meanwhile, artists and activists were paying attention and planning a means of disruption to keep the complex an auspicious space rather than ruins marked for demolition.

-On September 16th, 2015, members of the Alliance of Endangered Studio Buildings (AbBA) unfurled a banner over the building that read “A center for art, culture and social projects will be created here.”
-At that point, it was more of a symbolic gesture than a concrete plan, but the banner’s single-day appearance left an indelible impression on other individuals and organisations who foresee alternatives to unregulated growth and gentrification.
-Shortly after the demonstration, AbBA formed Initiative Haus der Statistik, a collaborative group between artists, grassroots activists, and a supportive Berlin government with a mission to create models of sustainable and democratic urban development.
+On September 16th, 2015, members of the Alliance of Endangered Studio Buildings (AbBA) unfurled a banner over one of the most visible buildings declaring, “A center for art, culture and social projects will be created here.”
+At that point, AbBA members tendered more of a symbolic gesture than a concrete plan.
+But their refutation of under-regulated growth and gentrification invited the public to seize control of an otherwise precarious future.
+The banner kept fluttering in the minds of similarly aligned individuals and organisations long after its single-day appearance.
+Fuelled by tremendous momentum from artists, grassroots activists, and the Berlin city government, AbBA formed Initiative Haus der Statistik, shortly after their demonstration.
+The mission of the young organization is to create models of sustainable and democratic urban development in Berlin with the Haus der Statistik as a lab and soon-to-be usable space.

 Organizing around the initiative continued into 2016 with a series of meetings open to the public.
 Lennart Siebert, an AbBA member spoke to the Huffington Post last year regarding the early goals of the initiative.
 “Part of the concept was: How do we bring all the things being demanded in the city together, and form something in a way where they all create a synergy with each other?”
-Participants drafted a proposal that included affordable studio spaces, public housing, refugee housing, multi-use spaces, commercial spaces for small local businesses, and a city hall for the borough of Mitte.
-Despite an expected long process between financial offices of the city and state, the city of Berlin purchased Haus der Statistik complex in 2017 and the project could move forward.
+Participants drafted a proposal that included affordable studio spaces, public housing, refugee housing, multi-use spaces, commercial spaces for small local businesses, and a new city hall for the borough of Mitte.
+Despite the expectations for a monotonous and drawn out process between financial offices of the city and state, the city of Berlin was granted permission to purchase the Haus der Statistik complex in 2017.
+The sale closed and the project lifted from the drawing board.

 I have been following the Haus der Statistik project since sometime early last year.
 An eye-catcher on my old commute is now a site of alternative civic planning.
-Right now, I’m asking a lot of questions like many others in Berlin.
+I find myself chewing on uncomfortable questions like many others in Berlin when I research so-called alternative models in a rapidly gentrifying environment like Berlin.
 To what extent can projects like Haus der Statistik implement a sustainable future for Berlin residents?
-Moreover, what happen to tackle soaring rents, high rates of tenant displacement, and other consequences of gentrification in Berlin.
+Moreover, what has happen to tackle soaring rents, high rates of tenant displacement, and other consequences of gentrification in Berlin?
+Will organizations of power and capital permit for these changes to happen at all?
 Rents increased by 46% between 2009 and 2015 and property prices rose by more than 20% in 2017.
 Artists are also pushed out of formerly affordable workspaces.
 It is estimated that 8000 artists are in search of affordable work spaces in Berlin.
 The stories I hear about sudden studio contract terminations and entire buildings sold without warning seem to correspond with the statistics on rent madness routinely making international news.
 I am interested in what alternatives exist to this trajectory and what kind of work needs to be done to create sustainable living spaces for everybody in Berlin.
+Will Haus der Statistik offer some wisdom?

 The Initiative Today